-2.13.a Recommendations Regional Center Plan/Response ACRC should ensure that all future face- ACRC will complete ongoing trainings to-face meetings are completed and to ensure that the staff are aware of documented each quarter for consumers the requirements to document face-to- #1, #8, #26, #29, #39, and #50. face meetings for the consumers they visit.
+2.13.a Recommendations Regional Center Plan/Response ACRC should ensure that all future face- to-face meetings are completed and documented each quarter for consumers #11, #27, and #41.
+ACRC will complete ongoing trainings to ensure that the staff are aware of the requirements to document face-to- face meetings for the consumers they visit.

 2.13.b Quarterly reports of progress are completed for consumers living in community out-of-home settings, i.e., Service Level 2, 3 or 4 community care facilities, family home agencies or supported living and independent living settings.
 (Title 17, CCR, §56047; Title 17, CCR, §56095; Title 17, CCR, §58680; Contract requirement)